graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

 - Setting up for indexing (calculate `max_cell`, setting resolution limits, mapping spots to reciprocal space and forming the FFT grid)
 - Performing the FFT, searching for real space basis vectors and forming candidate solutions (in this case 50)
 - Ranking the solutions and choosing the single best
 - Performing geometry refinement in macrocycles with increasing resolution.
-At each stage this does:
+At each stage this:
-  - Identifying outliers
+  - Identifies outliers
   - Parameterises the diffraction geometry
   - Refines this geometry against the observations
   - Increases resolution for the next macrocycle
 - Once the resolution limit includes all reflections the final refined model and reflections are written to the files `indexed.expt` and `indexed.expt`

 > [!NOTE]
-> The behaviour of all of these stages can be controlled by parameters given to `dials.index` (remember option switches like `-hhhvv`), but in most cases the defaults suffice.
+> The behaviour of all of these stages can be controlled by parameters given to `dials.index` (remember option switches like `-hhhvv` to see the parameters), but in most cases the defaults suffice.

 Now we have a crystal model it is worth looking at the reciprocal lattice again: